caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 Event-Time
 ----------

-Every write operation (processed Intent) on an Aggregate Root is linearized (TODO why? time-ordering requires a single arbiter of order).
-As outlined above there are two effects in the processing environment:
+Every write operation (processed Intent) on an Aggregate Root is linearized, since time-ordering requires a single arbiter of order (TODO footnote about relativity).
+As outlined above there are two effects in the processing
+environment:

 * Encapsulated: the resultant Event is stored in a private (geoplexed) Event Log (eventually replicated into Event Stream)